2018 Colfax Ambassador Team

 After a 15 year break, marriage, 4 kids, and 3 degrees, and a rising career, Alex

 needed found running again.
 Starting off with a half marathon in 2007 then marathon 2 years later, he continued on his quest to find the line of possibility.
 In 2011, he went for his first ultramarathon … at the Silver Rush 50 in Leadville.
 Eating, laughing, falling, eating, panting, and eating his way through 50 miles at 12,000 feet in elevation got him hooked.
-Fast forward a few years, Alex completed a 100k (62 miles) and continues to move the line of possibility.
-There’s still a race distance he wants to conquer … the 100 mile race.
+Fast forward a few years, Alex completed a 100 mile race.

 Alex has run a Colfax Marathon race each year since 2008 and continues to do so with a smile.
 He’s excited to return this year as Co-Manager of the Ambassador Team and get more people involved in being active.

-Alex grew up in Maine and performed around the world as a musician with the company Up with People, and now calls Frederick, Colorado home.
+Alex grew up in Maine and performed around the world as a musician with the company Up with People, and now calls Erie, Colorado home.
 By day, he’s the Director of Product Strategy for a software company and runs his own consulting firm.